 Creating a web series about Science Fiction doesn't happen by itself.
 So with a devoted team of people who have a vested interest in both Science Fiction media and video production, our aim is to bring you a show which all fans of Sci-Fi movies and TV shows can enjoy.

 MPS, as he prefers to be known, has a long and successful history working within the creative arts.
 Chief among his achievements include a significant number of movie projects including fan films, short films and professional productions where he has worked both in front of the camera and behind.

-MPS's other creative passion is his ability to build highly detailed and imaginative models in Lego.
+In the past few years he has served a pivotal committee role on three successful science fiction conventions. all whilst indulging in his other creative passion which is the ability to build highly detailed and imaginative models in Lego.

 Clare became a part of the Sci-Fi fan community in the late 1990s when she joined her local Star Trek fan club.